Skip to main content

 2005 | The Beachville, Drumbo, Hickson, Kintore, and Oxford Centre (formerly East Oxford) branches close permanently.

 2006 | Formerly the OCL's Branch Services Librarian, Lisa Miettinen becomes CEO/Chief Librarian of the Oxford County Library.
+She is the first OCL administrator to hold both titles concurrently.

 Norwich's historic Carnegie building at 21 Stover Street closes after serving 90 years as a library.
 The Norwich Branch relocates to a new facility at 10 Tidey Street.

-2009 | The OCL moves its HQ operations from the Ingersoll Town Centre's basement to the newly completed Oxford County Administration Building (OCAB) downtown Woodstock.
+2009 | The OCL moves its administrative offices from the Ingersoll Town Centre to the newly completed Oxford County Administration Building (OCAB) downtown Woodstock.

 2010 | After 93 years as a library, Tavistock's historic Carnegie building closes.
 The Tavistock Branch relocates downtown, on the ground level of the former Oxford Hotel building at 40 Woodstock Street South.